Developing a Visual Strategy for Your Brand

 When KitchenAid approached me, they weren’t just looking to refresh their packaging—they were looking to reimagine how their iconic products could better connect to consumers, stand out on store shelves alongside competing brands, and reflect the modern, design-forward brand they had become.
 At the same time, they wanted to ensure that any evolution stayed rooted in the heritage that made KitchenAid a household name—especially with their globally recognized stand mixer.

-The design challenge was clear—reimagine the packaging in a way that honored KitchenAid’s heritage, spoke directly to today’s consumers, and embraced a more modern visual language.
-Working closely with the internal KitchenAid team, we began by diving into consumer insights, packaging trends, and design systems across related industries, while also bringing our own creative sensibilities and perspective to the table.
-From that research, we developed a series of concepts that introduced a refined visual language—using custom iconography, simplified illustrations, and thoughtful layout systems.
-We explored how this new approach could be applied across product lines and packaging sizes, reinforcing the brand while prioritizing clarity and consumer engagement.
+Working closely with the internal KitchenAid team, we began by diving into consumer insights, packaging trends, and design systems across related industries while also bringing our own creative perspective to the process.
+From this research, we developed a series of concepts built on a refined visual language that combined bespoke product illustrations with photography to drive storytelling, supported by iconography, color, and typography.
+All of this was organized within a thoughtful packaging system that could extend across product lines and packaging sizes, reinforcing the brand while prioritizing clarity and consumer engagement.

-Original KitchenAid Packaging ↑
+↑ Original KitchenAid Packaging

-• + Packaging Design
+• Packaging Design System

 + Concept Development